 We now show that the corners of the polytope, which correspond to the extremal rays of the $K-$symplectic cone, are those classes which can be represented by the symplectic spheres with canonical class $K$ and self-intersection $0$ or $1$.
 This statement follows from the light cone lemma.
 The corners of the polytope are the intersection of several hyperplanes determined in our situation by classes in $\mathcal E_K$.
 Recall the $K-$symplectic cone is a cone over a polytope implies that the corners of the polytope are in $\overline{\mathcal P}$.

 There are two types of corners.
-If the classes determine the hyperplanes around the corner ray $\mathbb R^+e$ are orthogonal to each others, without loss we can assume them to be $E_1, \cdots, E_l$.
+If the classes determining the hyperplanes around the corner ray $\mathbb R^+e$ are orthogonal to each others, without loss we can assume them to be $E_1, \cdots, E_l$.
 We know $l=k$ otherwise the intersection would include any classes $aH-bE_k$ with $a\ge b>0$, hence is not a ray.
 But when $l=k$, the primitive class corresponding to the corner is a class Cremona equivalent to $H$, {\it i.e.} the class of a symplectic sphere with self-intersection $1$.

-If two of the classes determine the hyperplanes around a corner are not orthogonal, say $E$ and $E'$ (both in $\mathcal E_k$), then the corner class $e$ is also orthogonal to $E+E'$ which is of non-negative self-intersection.
+If two of the classes determining the hyperplanes around a corner are not orthogonal, say $E$ and $E'$ (both in $\mathcal E_K$), then the corner class $e$ is also orthogonal to $E+E'$ which is of non-negative self-intersection.
 By the light cone lemma, $e$ is proportional to $E+E'$ and $(E+E')^2=0$.
-The equality happens only if $E\cdot E'=1$ and $(E+E')^2=0$.
 The equality happens only if $E\cdot E'=1$ and $E+E'$ is the class of a symplectic sphere of self-intersection $0$ (since $K\cdot (E+E')=-2$).
 If we choose $e$ to be primitive, then $e=E+E'$.

 When $k\ge 9$, by Proposition 2.7 of \cite{FM}, the intersection $\mathcal C_{M, K}\cap \{e\in H^2(M; \mathbb R)| K\cdot e\le 0\}$ is a $P$-cell which has no round boundary.
 Hence, the extremal rays with $K\cdot e< 0$ corresponding to intersections of the ordinary walls ({\it i.e.} the hyperplanes determined by classes in $\mathcal E_K$ rather than the canonical class $K$).
 Then we have exactly the same two types of corners, and the same argument applies. \end{proof}